SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.wnameList``
 """"""""""""""""""""""""""""""

- * determines which wavelets to run the spike detection with
+ * Determines which wavelets to run the spike detection with
  * argument type: either string or a cell array of strings
  * options: bior1p5, bior1p3, db2, mea,